jorgengrythe/beamforming/README.md

 # Beamforming
-Matlab files for various types of beamforming
+Matlab files for various types of beamforming for custom 1D and 2D arrays